370417/hex-adventure/README.md

 * Tileset by Oryx
 * Has no gameplay

-When the game hsa gameplay, you will be able to play it by opening index.html in a browser.
+When the game has gameplay, you will be able to play it by opening index.html in a browser.